empreinte-digitale/orejime/README.md

     // The purposes will appear in the modal in the same order as defined here.
     purposes: [
         {
-            // The name of the purpose, used internally by Orejime.
+            // The id of the purpose, used internally by Orejime.
-            // Each name should match a name of a <script> tag defined in the
+            // Each id should match the `data-purpose` attribute of a <script>
-            // "Changing your existing third-party scripts" documentation step.
+            // tag defined in the "Changing your existing third-party scripts"
+            // documentation step.
-            name: "google-tag-manager",
+            id: "google-tag-manager",

             // The title of you purpose as listed in the consent modal.
             title: "Google Tag Manager",